WordPress/meta-environment/README.md

    to name the directory something other than `wordpress-meta-environment`, then you'll need to update the paths in each site's `vvv-nginx.conf` file before you provision VVV in the next step.
 1. Re-provision VVV with `vagrant provision` if VVV is already running, or `vagrant up --provision` if it's halted.
-1. Visit any of the supported sites using the local equivalent of their domain name listed above -- e.g., `wordcamp.org` becomes `wordcamp.dev`.
-You can login with username `admin` and password `password`.
+1. Visit [http://wp-meta.dev](http://wp-meta.dev) for links to all the available sites.
+You can login to any of them with with username
+   `admin` and password `password`.

 ### Notes